 Manual techniques involve hands-on methods to assess and treat the pelvic floor muscles.

-- Internal exams: Your therapist may perform a manual internal exam to feel for muscle knots or spasms.
+- Physical exam: Your therapist may perform a physical hands on exam to feel for muscle knots or spasms.

-- External techniques: These might include massaging the muscles in the lower abdomen or around the pelvis.
+- Massage: Massage the muscles in the lower abdomen or around the pelvis.

 These techniques help in identifying specific issues and provide immediate feedback on muscle function.